objektwerks/akka/README.md

 >During the brewing process, the masher on through to the bottler, emits a stage event to the brewer.

->The recipe, brew command and stage events are all displayed in the brew meister UI for a single brewing session.
+>The recipe, brew command and stage events are displayed in the brew meister UI for a single brewing session.

 Test
 ----